Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 If your child’s neck muscles are physically not strong enough to lift their head, you may have to lift it for them at first, but eventually you want them to do it on their own.
 Make sure if you lift their head that they are still engaging their tummy muscles.
 You may also see your child want to lift their legs or feet off the ground.
 Make sure they are firmly planted.

-This is by far my favorite exercise and one of the best for core muscle.
+This is one of the best for core muscle.
 You will need a medium-sized ball for this activity.
 It may be difficult for the kids at first, so you will probably have to help them.
 Have your child lie on their back, but prop themselves up on their elbows (children must be on their elbows, not laying flat on the floor).
 Have them bring their legs to their chest in the ready position.
 You will be standing in front of them with the ball.
 When they are ready, throw the ball toward their feet.
 They must kick the ball back to you with both feet.
 When they have the hang of it, complete this exercise at a faster pace.

 Wrong way or what to watch for

 You’d be surprised at how many kids can’t do this exercise.
 They may have a tendency to come up off their elbows or lie on the floor, but make sure they stay in that ready position.
 Some children will want to kick the ball with only one foot, usually with their dominant leg.
 We want to ensure they are kicking the ball with both feet at the exact same time.
 Your child may also have a tendency to kick the ball behind you or to the side.
 This is a sign of proprioception issues that we will discuss in later articles.
 Help your child kick the ball straight back to you, instead of to the side or behind you.

 These are just a few exercises that can help your child build their core muscle, but there are many others.
 As a reminder, keeping your child involved in sports, gymnastics, swimming lessons and other fun activities all help their balance, coordination and muscle strength.